zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 categories: jekyll update
 ---

-The start of this year has marked a significant shift in how I approach software and infrastructure—not just in terms of tools and technologies, but in architectural mindset and execution.
+This year marked a deliberate shift—not just in the tools I use, but in how I design, shape, and hold systems.

 ## Data Engineering

 This year’s focus has not been on building pipelines for their own sake, but on refining how data flows are structured, governed, and surfaced.
 I designed and deployed multiple ingestion workflows anchored on reliability, idempotence, and runtime separation.
 Stateless Lambda chaining, concurrency-aware async design, and DynamoDB-backed deduplication formed the baseline pattern across ingestion paths.
-Data was shaped close to the source, written to DynamoDB only when meaningful, and backed up to S3 with versioning for audit and recovery.
+Data was shaped close to the source, written to database only when meaningful, and backed up to S3 with versioning for audit and recovery.

-Incremental ingestion was prioritized, with historical lookbacks scoped by recent writes.
-Failures were contained through early-stop mechanisms and task isolation.
-I implemented full SingPass OIDC integration, including PKCE support, secure token handling, and encrypted claim extraction.
+Incremental ingestion was prioritized by scoping historical lookbacks against recent writes, reducing redundancy while preserving data freshness.
+Failures were isolated early using stop mechanisms and per-task boundaries to prevent cascading issues.
+Authentication-sensitive flows, such as SingPass integration, were handled end-to-end—including PKCE, secure token exchange, and encrypted claim extraction.

-Ongoing refinements include decoupling retrieval from processing, shifting from scheduled triggers to queue-based invocation, introducing fault-tolerant retry logic, and re-architecting around contextual fit rather than adherence to predefined patterns.
+Ongoing refinements include decoupling retrieval from processing, shifting from scheduled triggers to queue-based invocation, introducing fault-tolerant retry logic, and re-architecting not by convention, but by what each context requires and can hold.

 ## Infrastructure as Code (IaC)